Victorian-Girl/cypher/README.md

 # cypher
 A Cesard and Javanese Cypher

-A ceremonial and Javanese cypher. you can mix the 2, but memorize the order to be able to go back.
+A Cesard and Javanese Cypher.
+you can mix the 2, but memorize the order to be able to go back.
 Otherwise the text will no longer be decipherable.